-1. Loosen the two thumbscrews (A) located at the back of the cover.
+1. Loosen the two thumbscrews (A) located at the rear of the cover.

-Slide the cover toward the back of the system unit.
+2. Slide the cover toward the rear of the system unit.
 When the front of the service access cover has cleared the upper frame ledge, lift the cover up and off the system unit.

 Attention: When the service access cover is removed, the system powers down.